 - PR-Focused Search & Filters: Can you go beyond basic keywords and use PR-specific filters like 'has guests,' 'is actively publishing,' and estimated audience size to build hyper-targeted lists?

 - Workflow Integration: Is it just a search tool?
-Or can you build media lists, draft pitches, and track your entire campaign in one place?
+Or can you build media lists, craft AI pitches, integrate your Outlook and Gmail to send emails directly, and track your podcast campaign in one place?

 - Efficiency: Does the tool save you measurable time by automating manual research and eliminating spreadsheet chaos?